Better experience in portrait mode.

 <nil>

-This work by Fala Pratika and Rizqullah Panggabean departs from the 2012 apocalypse prediction issue, packaged through the eyes of a child.
+This work by Fala Pratika and Rizqullah Panggabean starts from the 2012 apocalypse prediction issue packaged through the eyes of a child.
 The touch of humor makes its reflective message feel light yet meaningful.
-Their work shows how a simple idea can transform into a powerful narrative that touches many people.
+Their work demonstrates how a simple idea can transform into a strong narrative that touches many people.

 <nil>

-Directed by Ayesha Alma Almera and produced by Sofhy Pratiwi, this film presents a dystopian world with messages of hope and visions of the future.
+Directed by Ayesha Alma Almera and produced by Sofhy Pratiwi, this film presents a dystopian world with a message about hope and visions of the future.
 Its story combines elements of mystery and sharp social symbolism.
-Through DREAM THIEF, they showcase storytelling ability with layers of emotion and relevant issues.
+Through DREAM THIEVES, they showcase storytelling abilities layered with emotions and relevant issues.

 <nil>

 This film by Ester E. Umbu Tara and Winner Wijaya is inspired by the food crisis in Eastern Indonesia in the 1970s.
-The story is simple yet full of meaning about struggle, solidarity, and love for life.
-With a backdrop of local culture, Rice presents warmth as well as reflection on food security issues.
+The story is simple yet rich in meaning about struggle, solidarity, and love for life.
+With a local cultural backdrop, Nasi brings warmth as well as reflection on food security issues.

 <nil>

-Vidio provides each of the three best ideas with Rp.150 million and includes an exclusive mentoring session with Mira Lesmana, Yandy Laurens, and Khozy Rizal.
-This mentorship serves as an important foundation in building highly competitive films.
-Teguh Wicaksono, Chief Marketing Officer of Vidio, emphasizes that this initiative is part of the "More Than Entertainment" campaign, demonstrating Vidio's commitment to being a collaborative space for young filmmakers in Indonesia.
-Come on, read more articles about Vidio at JAFF on Kapanlagi.com.
-If not now, when KapanLagi?
+Vidio provides Rp.150 million each for the three best ideas, along with an exclusive mentoring session with Mira Lesmana, Yandy Laurens, and Khozy Rizal.
+This mentoring becomes an important foundation in building highly competitive films.
+Teguh Wicaksono, Chief Marketing Officer of Vidio, emphasizes that this initiative is part of the "More Than Entertainment" campaign, reflecting Vidio's commitment to being a collaborative space for young filmmakers in Indonesia.
+Let's read more articles about Vidio at JAFF on Kapanlagi.com.
+If not now, when, KapanLagi?